 Sauerkraut, similarly to other fermented foods like kimchi or kombucha, is full of healthy, good bacteria.
 These bacteria are actually what drive the fermentation process, and they include a number of different Lactobacillus bacteria.

 Why is sauerkraut so good for Candida sufferers?
 Well, those ‘good bacteria’ help to weaken your Candida overgrowth in three different ways.
-You can learn lots more about this on my Why Use Probiotics For Candida? page.
+You can learn lots more about this in my guide to probiotics.
 Very simply though, they strengthen your immune system, regulate your stomach acid and prevent the Candida colonies from expanding.

 Sauerkraut is a great food for Candida sufferers, but you should know that not all sauerkrauts are the same.
 The reason that manufacturers add vinegar is to get the flavor without going through the lengthy fermentation process.
 Many commercial sauerkrauts are pasteurized too, which will destroy all those ‘good bacteria’.
 To get the most from your sauerkraut, make it yourself or buy an unpasteurized, refrigerated brand that has been fermented in salt water.